-Below are just some incidents where sprinklers have activated in the event of fire and protected against loss of life and damage to property.
-These reports confirm that automatic water based sprinkler and mist systems can control a fire in residential and domestic properties.
+Below are just some incidents where sprinklers have been activated in the event of a fire and protected against loss of life and damage to property.
+These reports confirm that automatic water-based sprinkler and mist systems can control a fire in residential and domestic properties.

-When an industrial tumble dryer caught fire in a care home in Northampton, the fire was contained by the activating sprinkler systems to the laundry room, allowing the safe evacuation of all residents and staff.
+When an industrial tumble dryer caught fire in a care home in Northampton, the fire was contained by activating sprinkler systems in the laundry room, allowing the safe evacuation of all residents and staff.

 A fire in a utility room of a 12-story block of flats was extinguished by one sprinkler head in London.

 Fire crew attending a fire in a downstairs clock room found it to be completely extinguished by just one sprinkler head when they arrived limited fire, smoke, and heat damage.

 No casualties were reported in a fire at a 6th floor flat in Birmingham following the activation of the sprinkler system which contained and